radext-wg/draft-ietf-radext-deprecate-radius/draft-ietf-radext-deprecate-radius.md

    Note that the check should be for packets sent by the RADIUS server, and not for packets received by the NAS.
 The attacker can modify packets to "hide" Proxy-State in another attribute, such as Vendor-Specific.

-6. Any RADIUS traffic is sent over UDP or TCP transport, without IPSec or TLS.
+6. Any RADIUS traffic is sent over UDP or TCP transport, without IPsec or TLS.

    Action: Warn that the system uses deprecated transport protocols, and should be upgraded.

-7. Any RADIUS traffic is sent external to the organization over UDP or TCP transport, without IPSec or TLS.
+7. Any RADIUS traffic is sent external to the organization over UDP or TCP transport, without IPsec or TLS.

    Action: Warn that this is an insecure configuration, and can expose users private data, identities, passwords, locations, etc. to unknown attackers.